-To get straight to the answer of how to get SOC 2 compliance and how long it takes – in general, you can expect 6 months to acquire SOC 1 Type 1 and 12 months for the SOC 2 Type 2 report.
-However, this will vary per size of the organisation and readiness level.
-It seems like a long project timeline to reach compliance, right?
-Well, no. If you consider that SOC 2 compliance is a journey and not just a tick box certification.
+It seems like a long project to reach SOC compliance, right?
+Well, not if you consider that SOC 2 compliance is a journey and not just a tick box certification.
 SOC 2 will enable you to embed processes and controls to improve security maturity – demonstrating the operating effectiveness of these controls.

-If your organisation is certified to ISO 27001 then you can expect your timeline to be a bit shorter as you should already have measures in place to minimise security threats and now you will need to provide evidence that those security systems are in scope with SOC 2 Trust Criteria.
+SOC compliance typically takes between 6 to 12 months to complete, however, if your organisation is certified to ISO 27001, then you can expect your SOC compliance timeline to be a bit shorter as you should already have measures in place to minimise security threats and now you will need to provide evidence that those security systems are in scope with SOC 2 Trust Criteria.
 Read more about the difference between ISO 27001 and SOC in our blog.

 Other factors to consider for the time it will take your organisation include:

 - The number of systems you’re running

 - If you have multiple locations

 Once you understand these factors, you can now look at each stage of the timeline and make educated estimates of the time length needed to achieve SOC 2.
 So, let’s now dive into what to expect at each stage in a typical 12-month project – again bearing in mind that SOC 2 is a journey to security and not just a tick box for compliance.